Evolix/chexpire/INSTALL.md

 - macOS High Sierra, Ruby 2.5.1, NodeJS 10.2.1 and MariaDB 10.2

 It probably works on any system that supports Ruby >2.3, NodeJS >6 and MySQL >5.5.
 Feel free to report any unexpected incompatibilities.

+If you use rbenv, chruby or RVM, you can set your prefered Ruby version in the `.ruby-version` file at the root of the project.

 If you are familiar with Ansible, you can use our [Ansible roles](http://forge.evolix.org/projects/ansible-roles) to easily install the requirements : rbenv, mysql, nodejs.
 Add this to your playbook :